luisbanegasruiz/Interactive-Data-Vis-Fall2025/src/lab_0/index.md

 </html>

 # Fun Fact: Did you know that in the wild, orangutan babies learn necessary survival skills by observing their mothers?
 They have one of the longest interbirth intervals of any mammal.
 ## This is Jambi the Orangutan.
-I met her at the Philly Zoo last year.
+I met him at the Philly Zoo last year.

 <img src="./IMG_8351.jpg" width="400">